androidx/androidx/docs/api_guidelines.md

 ### Open-source compatibility {#dependencies-aosp}

-[Jetpack Principles](principles.md) require that libraries consider the open-source compatibility implications of their dependencies, including:
+Jetpack's [open-source](open_source.md) principle requires that libraries consider the open-source compatibility implications of their dependencies,
+including:

 -   Closed-source or proprietary libraries or services that may not be available on AOSP devices